SamuelMcGowan/teeny_asm/README.md

 There are 16 32-bit registers.

     - r0-r7
+    - r8-ra
-    - r8-rb
+    - rb / link
     - io_addr
     - io_data
     - sp
     - pc

-`r8`-`rc` could end up not being general purpose, so they should be treated as unused for now.
+`r8`-`ra` could end up not being general purpose, so they should be treated as unused for now.

 ## Instruction Set